Donor Portal

 For donor advised funds, grant recommendations may be submitted at any time.
 Recommendations that are submitted by Tuesday (except when it is a major holiday) will be paid on Friday.

+Donation options and instructions can be found in the Resources and Documents section of the Donor Portal within Files.
 To contribute directly to an endowment, you may donate online by credit card or mail a check to Rhode Island Foundation, One Union Station, Providence, RI 02903, indicating the name of the fund to which the gift should be directed.
 You also can give gifts of stock, include the fund in your estate plan, and more.
-Contact Kelly Riley, Stewardship and Cultivation Officer, at (401) 427-4028, or send her an email.
+For assistance, contact (401) 856-8610 or email gifts@rifoundation.org.

 Generally, grants must be made to organizations that the IRS recognizes as tax exempt, charitable organizations under Section 501(c)(3) of the Internal Revenue Code or to governmental entities for a charitable purpose.
 To comply with applicable IRS regulations, the Rhode Island Foundation’s Board of Directors retains the final responsibility for approving distributions from funds.
 IRS rules also dictate that grants cannot be used to fulfill personal pledges or for any other purpose from which you would receive a personal benefit.
 Examples include ticket or table purchases to a fundraising dinner, greens fees for a charity golf tournament, or pledges made to an organization.